About

 DSAAP

 The Diversity and Social Accountability Admissions Program (DSAAP) considers socioeconomic and other systemic barriers to achieve admission to medical school and takes these factors into account.
-At the time of application, applicants have the opportunity to complete a completely confidential and voluntary questionnaire that will assess these barriers.
-Six seats will be allocated to the DSAAP, which will be informed by the completed questionnaire.
+At the time of application, applicants have the opportunity to fill out a completely confidential and voluntary questionnaire that will assess these barriers.
+Seven seats will be allocated to the DSAAP, which will be informed by the completed questionnaire.

 Indigenous Admissions Pathway